thezedt/mr500v1-openwrt/README.md

     # bootm
     ```

-The rooter will boot the kernel image and start in _recovery mode_.
+The router will boot the kernel image and start OpenWrt in _recovery mode_.

-5. With OpenWrt booted in _recovery (initramfs)_ mode, use the web interface or console to install the `sysupgrade` OpenWrt firmware (which you can also obtain from the ImageBuilder).
+5. With OpenWrt booted in **_recovery (initramfs)_** mode, use the web interface or console to install the `sysupgrade` OpenWrt firmware (which you can also obtain from the ImageBuilder).

-After another reboot you should find yourself in the permanent OpenWrt firmware.
+After another reboot you should find yourself in the permanently installed OpenWrt firmware.

 ### Status